JoeSava/developer-dot/avatax/batch-file-reference.md

 <h3>Batch File Limitations</h3>

 <ul class="normal">
-    <li>A batch file may have up to 100,000 lines.
+    <li>A batch file may have up to 100,000 filled data lines.
 Any batch file with more than 100,000 lines may be rejected.</li>
     <li>Batch files must be in XLS, XLSX, or CSV formats.</li>
     <li>When using Excel, please be careful about scientific-notation conversion.
 Excel may choose to convert some large numbers to scientific notation; this is especially problematic for UPC codes which often look like large numbers.
 Please be careful when using Excel and ensure that the final file does not have conversion problems.</li>
     <li>Batch files are processed by AvaTax in the order they were received.</li>